CARS Tour: History

+New ownership

-On January 9, 2023, the CARS Tour was acquired by a consortium of four companies: DEJ Management, Jeff Burton Autosports, Inc., Kevin Harvick Incorporated, and Trackhouse Racing Team.
-All four are NASCAR-related, with two current national series team owners, a Cup Series champion, and a Cup Series majors winner.
+On January 9, 2023, the CARS Tour was acquired by a consortium of four companies: DEJ Management, Jeff Burton Autosports, Inc., Kevin Harvick Incorporated, and Trackhouse Racing.
+All four are NASCAR-related, with two current national series team owners, a Cup Series champion, and a Cup Series veteran.
+FloSports will have media rights in 2024, and the North Wilkesboro Speedway races (one on NASCAR All-Star Race week and one in September) will be two-day events while the others are one-day events.
+A new title sponsor deal with zMAX was revealed on November 27, 2023.
+In addition, the winner of the Cook Out 225 as part of the Prelude to the Southern 500 in Florence will determine pole position for the Charlie Powell Memorial 400 (a non-championship race) in November at the circuit.